Creatine and Beta-Alanine: Can You Take Them Together?

 What happens?

-Creatine and beta-alanine are both heavily evidence-backed sports supplements, but they fix completely different limiters of high-intensity performance.
-Stacking them widens the work-capacity envelope rather than doubling any single effect.
+Creatine and beta-alanine are two of the most evidence-backed sports supplements, and they target completely different limiters of high-intensity performance.
+Taken together, their effects add up rather than overlap.

 1

-Creatine raises intramuscular phosphocreatine, the rapid-fire substrate the muscle uses to regenerate ATP.
-This matters for efforts lasting roughly 1-10 seconds, like a single heavy lift, a 60-meter sprint, or the first rep of an explosive set.
+Creatine raises intramuscular phosphocreatine, the substrate the muscle uses to regenerate ATP during very short, explosive efforts such as a single heavy lift or a short sprint.

 2

-Beta-alanine raises muscle carnosine, an intracellular buffer that mops up hydrogen ions produced during glycolysis.
-It is most useful for efforts in the 30-second to 7-minute range where lactic-acid build-up is the rate-limiting factor (400-800 m running, 1-3 km rowing, high-rep sets to failure).
+Beta-alanine raises muscle carnosine, an intracellular buffer that mops up the hydrogen ions produced during glycolysis.
+This matters most for harder efforts lasting tens of seconds to a few minutes, where acid build-up is the rate-limiting factor.

 3